pieroproietti/penguins-wardrobe/README.md

 eggs wardrobe get
 ```

-Clone the [community wardrobe](https://github.com/pieroproietti/penguins-wardrobe) in ~/.wardrobe, the command accept argument [REPO] so, you can work with your personal wardrobe too.
+Clone the [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe) in ~/.wardrobe, the command accept argument [REPO] so, you can work with your personal wardrobe too.
 For example:

 ```
 eggs wardrobe https://github.com/quirinux-so/penguins-wardrobe